Detailed Review: The Springs at Happy Valley

 Conclusion

-The Springs at Happy Valley offers three levels of care, good amenities, and an active calendar.
-Residents and families report satisfaction with the care and community atmosphere.
-The facility has earned recognition for its programming.
-It's worth serious consideration if you're looking at senior living in the area.
+The Springs at Happy Valley offers three levels of care, a range of amenities, and an active calendar of programming.
+It is worth serious consideration if you are looking at senior living in the area.

 Pricing requires calling for a quote based on your needs.
 For families exploring retirement living in Happy Valley, The Springs is a reasonable option to visit and evaluate.